 The Olympic Bouldering wall in Tokyo is 4 meters or 13 feet high.
 It has lots of interesting angles that are mainly overhung, an inwards-facing corner, and a huge pointed prow jutting out to the right.

 Who Will Win Bouldering At The Olympics?

-The pick for winner of Bouldering is very hard as there is so much competition for the event.
-Janja Garnbret of Slovenia is the top pick based on her results in past few years where she’s been dominant.
+The pick for the winner of Bouldering is very hard as there is so much competition for the event.
+Janja Garnbret of Slovenia is the top pick based on her results in the past few years where she’s been dominant.
 It’s almost certain she’ll place in the top 3 if she doesn’t walk away with Gold.

 However, Akiyo Noguchi is a veteran from the Japanese team who has the most Bouldering World Cup and Championships medals by far.
 The Olympics is planned to be her last pro event before retiring and it would be incredible if she went out with the Gold.

 Shauna Coxsey of Great Britain and Miho Nonaka are incredible boulderers and competitors and could well take the first place.
 Brooke Raboutou of the USA is also getting stronger by the day and her recent placements have her at the top consistently.

 For the Men, it’s also very tight.
 From the Czech Republic, Adam Ondra is probably the best climber in the world.
 Though he’s known mostly for his outdoor Sport Climbing sends, he’s also world-class at indoor Bouldering competitions.

 Tomoa Narasaki of Japan is poised to take maybe both the Bouldering and Lead Climbing top placings as well as Gold overall.
 He has withdrawn a little from competing lately but that’s because he is non-stop training for the Olympics.